TaylorD1982/murder-milestone/README.md

 <ul>
 <li>Create a new unique app name in Heroku with “Europe” as the server.</li>
-<li>In the workspace, log into Heroku with command Line and the set of commands provided to create a connection between the application and Heroku.</li>
+<li>In Heroku, go to settings and Config Vars and add in the DATABASE_URL, Django Secret Key and Stripe Secret Keys.
+Static file uploads also disabled here</li>
-<li>Create a new Git repository and add the files, then associate the Heroku application and push to Heroku once the requirements.txt file and Procfile have been created.</li>
+<li>In Heroku, go to Deploy, click on Github and search for the Repo</li>
-<li>In Heroku, specify the IP and port, so that the server instance will know how to run the application.</li>
+<li>In Cloud 9, install Gunicorn and add this to the requirements.txt file in order to connect to Heroku</li>
-<li>IP address is 0.0.0.0</li>
+<li>Create a Procfile to tell Heroku what the app type will be</li>
-<li>Port is 5000</li>
+<li>Update settings.py file to allow the site's Heokru url as an allowed host</li>
-<li>Open the app to test successful deployment.</li>
+<li>push code to Github and then deploy the branch in Heroku</li>
 </ul>

 <p>The process for deployment on Github was:</p>